caseykroll/backbone-filter-ui/README.md

 	});
 ```

-Once the evaluation is run, the filterOptions (which will be converted to Backbone.Models) will have additional attributes reflecting
+Once the evaluation is run, the filterOptions (which will be converted to Backbone.Models) will have additional attributes reflecting the following:

 ```javascript
 	matches: [] // an array of item ids which were found to match the filterOption